madninjaskillz/Breeze/README.md

 Breeze is a collection of helper services designed to make working with monogame simpler and easier.
 It includes:

 * Breeze.UI - An MVVM UI framework heavily influenced by WinRT XAML
-* Breeze.Storage - An abstracted storage provider allowing one interface to do everything you need on any platform no matter wether you are in app storage, local storage or PAK style folder blobs
+* Breeze.Storage - An abstracted storage provider allowing one interface to do everything you need on any platform no matter whether you are in app storage, local storage or PAK style folder blobs
 * Breeze.Font - A wrapper around sprite fonts that allows auto selection of font based on render size.
 * Breeze.AssetLibrary - Empowers you to stream assets on demand with intelligent caching
 * Breeze.Benchmark - Benchmark code simply within a using statements scope with on screen charts when required.